-In addition to his parents he was preceded in death by William L. “Bill” Amos III, brothers David Howell, Buddy Amos, and Bud Hanney.
-Sisters: Carol Wilson and Arayawanna Kent.
+In addition to his parents, he was preceded in death by a son William L. “Bill” Amos III, brothers: David Howell, Buddy Amos and Bud Hanney; and sisters: Carol Wilson and Arayawanna Kent.

-THE SNOUFFER FUNERAL HOME 1150 WEST MILITARY ROAD ZANESVILLE has the distinct honor of caring for the Amos family.
+THE SNOUFFER FUNERAL HOME 1150 WEST MILITARY ROAD ZANESVILLE has the distinct honor of serving the Amos family.

 To send a note of condolence to the family visit www.snoufferfuneralhome.com, find us on Facebook, or call our Locally Owned caring staff at 740-450-8000.

 To send flowers to the family or plant a tree in memory of William LeRoy "Lee" Amos, please visit our floral store.